 - Delete field transforms, if your app-level permissions enable you to do so, and if they are not default field transforms that were delivered with the product.
 Default knowledge objects cannot be deleted.
-For more information about deleting knowledge objects, see "Disable or delete knowledge objects" in this manual.
+For more information about deleting knowledge objects, see "Curate Splunk knowledge with Manager" in this manual.

 If you have "write" permissions for a particular field transform, the Field transformations page enables you to: